Child Going Away To College?

 Here are some things to take care of before you send your kid away to college:

-If you would like to protect your new college student (whether they are living in the dorms or staying home) and safeguard your own peace of mind, let's talk.
+If you would like to protect your new college student (whether they are living in the dorms or staying home) and safeguard your own peace of mind, let's chat - just call or text.